oddbird/css-anchor-positioning/README.md

 - vertical/rtl writing-modes (partial support)
 - absolutely-positioned targets with `grid-column`/`grid-row`/`grid-area` in a CSS Grid layout
-- `@position-fallback` where targets overflow the grid area but do not overflow the containing block
+- `@position-fallback` where targets in a CSS Grid layout overflow the grid area but do not overflow the containing block
 - `@position-fallback` where targets overflow their inset-modified containing block, overlapping the anchor element
 - anchors in multi-column layouts
-- anchor functions used as the fallback value for another anchor function
+- anchor functions used as the fallback value in another anchor function
 - anchor functions assigned to `bottom` or `right` properties on inline targets whose offset-parent is inline with `clientHeight`/`clientWidth` of `0` (partial support -- does not account for possible scrollbar width)